secureblue/secureblue/README.md

 [![hardened-images](https://github.com/qoijjj/hardened-images/actions/workflows/build.yml/badge.svg)](https://github.com/qoijjj/hardened-images/actions/workflows/build.yml)

+## What

 This repo takes the uBlue starting point and selectively applies minimal hardening so as to provide images that are partially hardened without sacrificing usability for most use cases.
 These builds may be somewhat less performant due to the performance hit of some of the applied hardening.

+- Setting numerous hardened sysctl values (Inspired by but not the same as Kicksecure's)
+- Disabling coredumps in limits.conf
+- Disabling all ports and services for firewalld
+- Blacklisting numerous unused kernel modules to reduce attack surface
+- Setting more restrictive file permissions (Based on recommendations from [lynis](https://cisofy.com/lynis/))
+- Installing dnf-automatic and chkrootkit
+- Disabling unprivileged user namespaces and removing flatpak
+- Sets numerous hardening kernel parameters (Inspired by [Madaidan's Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html))
+- Installs and enables [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) globally
+- Installing Brave Browser and its rpm repo (Unfortunately, the Fedora Chromium rpm is consistently behind security patches, so Brave provides an up-to-date [Chromium-based browser](https://madaidans-insecurities.github.io/firefox-chromium.html).
+Brave also has content blocking built-in, avoiding the need for [MV2 extensions](https://forums.whonix.org/t/chromium-browser-for-kicksecure-discussions-not-whonix/10388))

+## Why

+Fedora is one of the few distributions that ships with selinux and associated tooling built-in and enabled by default.
+This makes it advantageous as a starting point for building a hardened system.
+However, out of the box it's lacking hardening in numerous other areas.
+This project's goal is to improve on that significantly.

 For more info on uBlue, check out the [uBlue homepage](https://universal-blue.org/) and the [main uBlue repo](https://github.com/ublue-os/main/)